Resource management commands

 All steps, experiments, and trials will maintain the same id and, therefore, the same execution order as the original exported study.

-Notice: this operation can require a long time.
+Note: this operation can require a long time.
 If the CLI shows a timeout error or if the operation is interrupted, the import will continue on the Akamas server.
+However, the CLI will not show the completion status, so you may need to check the server logs or interface to confirm that the import has finished successfully.